BAA-NGP: Bundle-Adjusting Accelerated Neural Graphics Primitives

-We evaluated our methods using the Blender synthetic dataset, which includes imperfect camera pose estimations, for camera pose refinement and scene reconstruction.
+\emph{\textbf{Blender synthetic}} The Blender synthetic dataset is a multi-view image dataset that includes imperfect camera pose estimations, for camera pose refinement and scene reconstruction.
 This dataset comprises 100 training and 200 testing images, which we resized to $400 \times 400$ for training and evaluation.
-The multi-view image sets, captured from the upper hemisphere of the central object, are rendered against a white background.
+The images are captured from the upper hemisphere of the central object and are rendered against a white background.

-In terms of network training setup, we incorporated occupancy sampling, multiresolution hash encoding ($N_{min} = 14$, $N_{max} = 4069$, $L = 16$), and signal coarse-to-fine smoothing ($r_s = 0.1$, $r_e = 0.5$), with the vanilla MLP setup.
-The camera poses were perturbed by adding noise $\mathcal{N }(0, 0.15\mathbf{I})$ to the ground-truth poses, similar to the setup in Lin et al. \cite{lin2021barf}.
+In terms of network training setup, we incorporate occupancy sampling, multiresolution hash encoding ($N_{min} = 14$, $N_{max} = 4069$, $L = 16$), and signal coarse-to-fine smoothing ($r_s = 0.1$, $r_e = 0.5$), with the vanilla MLP setup.
+The camera poses are perturbed by adding noise $\mathcal{N }(0, 0.15\mathbf{I})$ to the ground-truth poses, similar to the setup in Lin et al. \cite{lin2021barf}.
 We trained the model for each scene over 40K iterations.
 We used the Adam optimizer and applied an exponentially decaying learning rate schedule, starting from $1 \times 10^{-2}$ and decaying to $1 \times 10^{-4}$ for the network, and $1 \times 10^{-3}$ decaying to $1 \times 10^{-5}$ for the camera poses.